Obie-Wan/django_hadoop/README.md

 This code allows running MapReduce tasks from the Django views.
 It's a refactored version of the previously removed django_oozie.
 #### Installation:
-1. Install this django app as usual.
+1. Install this django app as usual (urls.py, settings.py, etc.).

 2. Prepare several settings in your project's settings.py.
 Here's an example: